MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 by e-mail.
 You also must have Adobe PDFWriter installed to be able to send statements by email.

-When you send customer statements by e-mail, they’re created as PDF files using Adobe Distiller or PDFWriter, and they’re attached to the message sent to the customer.
+When you send customer statements by e-mail, they're created as PDF files using Adobe Distiller or PDFWriter, and they're attached to the message sent to the customer.
 These files are stored in a folder within the Windows temp folder.